wagtail/wagtail.org/README.md

 ## Installation (Vagrant)

-You firstly need to install [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/).
+You first need to install [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/).
 Once they are installed, run the following commands to get up and running:

 ```
 git clone https://github.com/wagtail/wagtail.org.git